ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0004-govuk-design-system.md

 #### SASS

 Allows us to only require styling resources we require.
-We can generate our styles dynamically and keep up to date easily with the latest styling changes and colours due to SASS variables.
+We can generate our styles dynamically and keep up to date with the latest styling changes and colours due to SASS variables.

 #### Javascript

-Contains all the testing code we need, imported as required and easily updatable for bug fixes or new features removing the need for custom Javascript to be written.
+Contains all the testing code we need, imported as required and updatable for bug fixes or new features removing the need for custom Javascript to be written.

 #### Assets